Northstrix/AES_plus_Serpent_in_CBC_mode_for_microcontrollers/README.md

 </br>
 All libraries are the properties of their respective owners.
 </br>
-LICENSES from the used libraries are inside of the "LICENSES" directory.
+Licenses from the used libraries are inside of the "LICENSES" directory.
 </br>
 *Note that the library with the implementation of AES was slightly modified to make it compatible with the STM32F407VET6.